Dr. Radosław Zajdel

 Employment

-Research Fellow — Geodetic Observatory Pecny (GOP)
+Research Fellow — Research Institute of Geodesy, Topography and Cartography, v.v.i; Geodetic Observatory Pecny (GOP)

 Apr 2024 – present